-'Belly fat' linked to development of asthmaSeptember 25th, 2011 in Health /
+'Belly fat' linked to development of asthmaSeptember 25, 2011 in Medicine & Health / Health

 Belly fat, known clinically as central obesity, has been linked to the development of asthma in a new study.